rogreyroom/caesar-rot-react/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn postbuild`

+It changes the build folder to the docs folder to easily serve the app on GitHub pages.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**